Point Processes and spatial statistics in time-frequency analysis: Signal processing and time-frequency analysis

 \subsection{From time or frequency to joint time and frequency}

-As explained in the introduction, signals are often acquired in the time domain, and hence the standard representation of a finite-energy signal is a square-integrable function of time.
+As explained in the introduction, signals are often acquired in the time domain.
+The standard representation of a finite-energy signal is then a square-integrable function of time, the $L^2$ norm of the function being thought of as the energy of the signal.
 This representation is convenient for precisely localizing an event in time, or for analyzing the dynamics of a phenomenon that involves a change in the signal over time, but it is impractical to visualize or detect mechanisms that create a superposition of oscillations.
 The latter are more readily seen on a \emph{frequency} representation, such as the Fourier spectrum of the signal.
 This section is devoted to a concise presentation of the signal processing tools used to probe the frequency content of a signal, with a focus on Fourier-based representations.